How to Install and Setup BlissOS on PC (UEFI)

 2. Once the “Disk Management” utility opens, you should see all your attached devices and their partitions.

-3. If you have multiple drives, choose the most suitable for partitioning.
+3. If you have multiple drives, choose the most suitable one for partitioning.
 We will choose “Disk 0” for the sake of this guide.

 4. If you have multiple partitions, they all must have their volumes.
 Choose the one that you’re most comfortable with shrinking.
 Once you’ve decided, right-click on the chosen partition and select “Shrink Volume“.

-6. This time, you won’t need to format the drive as NTFS/FAT32 as we’ll do that step during installation.
+6. This time, you won’t need to format the drive as NTFS/FAT32, as we’ll do that step during installation.

-7. Lastly, right-click on the drive as shown in the image attached and click on “Properties“.
+7. Lastly, right-click on the drive as shown in the attached image and click on “Properties“.

 8. Once the Properties panel opens, navigate to the “Volume” tab and check to see if your drive is partitioned as per GPT or MBR.